Aasaiyil Oru Kaditham: Plot

 Karthik goes to meet Anand and again tries to prove that he does not have an affair with Lakshmi.
 However, Anand does not listen to him.
-Anand also decides to spoil Karthik's relationship with Shantini.
-Anand meets Shantini and informs that Karthik and Lakshmi are in an illegitimate relationship, which shocks Shantini.
-Shantini's father gets furious upon hearing this, and he sends a few goons to beat Karthik, but Karthik beats them up and comes to meet Shantini.
-He decides to break up with Shantini as she did not trust him and instead believed all the false stories cooked up by Anand.
+Anand also decides to spoil Karthik's relationship with Chandini.
+Anand meets Chandini and informs that Karthik and Lakshmi are in an illegitimate relationship, which shocks Chandini.
+Chandini's father gets furious upon hearing this, and he sends a few goons to beat Karthik, but Karthik beats them up and comes to meet Chandini.
+He decides to break up with Chandini as she did not trust him and instead believed all the false stories cooked up by Anand.

 Lakshmi could no longer bear her husband's torture and decides to return to her parents.
 Karthik meets Lakshmi and decides to accompany during her travel until the village.
 However, Anand informs Lakshmi's father that Lakshmi has decided to elope with Karthik.
 Lakshmi's father also believes Anand's words and accuses Lakshmi and Karthik when they reach the village.

 Lakshmi worries that even her parents did not trust her.
 Anand and his father come to Lakshmi's village and try to tarnish her image in front of the villagers.
 However, Lakshmi's cousin (who met Lakshmi at her home before) comes to the spot and clarifies about the hardships that she had faced.
-Lakshmi's father realizes his mistake and apologizes to her.
-Meanwhile, Lakshmi decides to ditch Anand and throws the “thali” on his face.
+Lakshmi's father realises his mistake and apologises to her.
+Meanwhile, Lakshmi decides to ditch Anand and throws the "thali" on his face.
 She also does not want to stay with her parents as they too doubted her character.
 Lakshmi decides to walk away from the village, while Karthik says that he will accompany her as a good friend.
-The movie ends with both Karthik and Lakshmi leaving the village together as good friends.
+The film ends with both Karthik and Lakshmi leaving the village together as good friends.